aws/aws-application-networking-k8s/docs/guides/pod-readiness-gates.md

 openssl req -x509 -nodes -days 36500 -newkey rsa:2048 -keyout ${KEY_FILE} -out ${CERT_FILE} -subj "/CN=${HOST}/O=${HOST}" \
    -addext "subjectAltName = DNS:${HOST}, DNS:${HOST}.cluster.local"

-# Step 2: add the secret - can be done so long as the namespace exists
+# Step 2: replace the placeholder secret from deploy.yaml
-# note that running "kubectl delete -f deploy.yaml" will remove the controller namespace AND this secret.
+kubectl delete secret $WEBHOOK_SECRET_NAME --namespace $WEBHOOK_NAMESPACE
 kubectl create secret tls $WEBHOOK_SECRET_NAME --namespace $WEBHOOK_NAMESPACE --cert=${CERT_FILE} --key=${KEY_FILE}

-# Step 3: after applying deploy.yaml, patch the webhook CA bundle to exactly the cert being used
+# Step 3: Patch the webhook CA bundle to exactly the cert being used.
-# this will ensure Kubernetes API server is able to trust the certificate presented by the webhook.
+# This will ensure Kubernetes API server is able to trust the certificate presented by the webhook.
-# This step would not be required if you are using a signed certificate that is trusted by the API server
+# This step would not be required if you are using a signed certificate that is already trusted by the API server
 CERT_B64=$(cat tls.crt | base64)
 kubectl patch mutatingwebhookconfigurations.admissionregistration.k8s.io $WEBHOOK_NAME \
     --namespace $WEBHOOK_NAMESPACE --type='json' \